Energy-Driven Adaptive Visual Token Pruning for Efficient Vision-Language Models

+We build upon prior studies that employ Singular Value Decomposition (SVD) to compactly represent image and video signals \cite{svd1,svd2} and characterize feature matrices through their singular-value spectra \cite{svd3,svd4,svd5}.
+Inspired by these findings, we leverage the spectrum of the visual feature matrix to quantify the concentration of image information.
+Specifically, we decompose the visual feature matrix using SVD as follows:

-where the singular values $\sigma = \text{diag}(\mathbf{S})$ represent the variance captured along each principal component.
-Since each squared singular value $\sigma_i^2$ represents the variance or energy captured by its corresponding principal component, the total energy of the feature space is equivalent to the sum of the squared singular values:
+where the singular values $\sigma = \text{diag}(\mathbf{S})$ characterize the energy captured along the corresponding singular directions.
+Accordingly, each squared singular value \(\sigma_i^2\) represents the spectral energy captured by the \(i\)-th singular direction, and the total energy of the feature space is given by their sum: